|

 being a human instead of a myth, the strong black woman passed away,

 Without the slightest bit of hoopla.
-Medical sources say that she died of
+Medical sources say that she died

 natural causes, but those who knew & used her know she died from: being